Myles Straw Player Props: Guardians vs. Athletics

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff last season ranked 25th in MLB.
+- The Athletics pitching staff is 24th in the league with a collective 7.6 strikeouts per nine innings.

-- The Athletics had the 24th-ranked team ERA among all league pitching staffs (4.53).
+- The Athletics have a 6.07 team ERA that ranks 27th among all league pitching staffs.

-- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- The Athletics rank 15th in baseball in home runs given up (six total, 1.2 per game).

-- Sears will take the mound to start for the Athletics, his first this season.
+- Muller (0-0) makes the start for the Athletics, his second of the season.

-- The 27-year-old left-hander pitched in relief and threw six scoreless innings in his last appearance on Saturday, Oct.
-1 against the Seattle Mariners.
+- The lefty last appeared on Friday against the Los Angeles Angels, when he threw five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.